Sesiidae: Morphology

 Sesiidae are characterized by their hymenopteriform Batesian mimicry, frequently of identifiable species.
 Most species of Sesiidae have wings with areas where scales are nearly completely absent, resulting in partial, marked transparency.
 Forewings are commonly elongated and narrow in the basal half.
 In many species, the abdomen is elongated, with an anal tuft, and striped or ringed yellow, red or white, sometimes very brightly so.
 Legs are long, thin and frequently coloured, and in some species the hind-legs are elongated.
 In European species, the wing span ranges from 8 to 48 mm.

 Larvae lack pigment.
 Segments of the thorax are somewhat enlarged.

 Behaviour

 The larvae of the Sesiidae typically bore in wood or burrow in plant roots.
 Many species are serious pests of fruit-tree or timber cultivation, or crop plants (e.g. Melittia spp. on squash) (Edwards et al., 1999).
 Larval development lasts 1–4 years, pupal stage 10–20 days.

 Adults are diurnally active.
-Movements, including flight, mimic those of Hymenoptera spp.
 Specimens are commonly collected using pheromone lures.

+Movements, including hovering flight, mimic those of Hymenoptera spp.